KxSystems/docs/docs/basics/application.md

 4 4
 ```

-Conversely, if the unary operator is applied, not postfix, but with bracket notation (unusual and not recommended) the ambivalent derivative is _not_ an infix.
+Conversely, if the unary operator is applied, not postfix, but with bracket notation (unusual and not recommended) the ambivalent extension is _not_ an infix.

 ```q
 q)/[+]til 5               / oops, a comment